Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Comparison with for non-polymeric glass-formers

 \section{Comparison with $T_g(M)$ for non-polymeric glass-formers}

-For polymers, both chain-length and local bulkiness (i.e.~$M_{\phi}$) control $T_g(M)$ \cite{novikov2013correlation}.
-To separate these two effects, we compare the polymer data to $T_g(M)$ for non-polymeric, carbon-based, mainly aromatic, glass-formers that contain as few as possible conformers; we denote these as ``rigid'' (we mainly use data from Ref.~\cite{larsen_effect_2011}, see Table S4; SI).
-As shown in Fig.~\ref{fig:sim_params}a, $T_g(M)$ for these non-polymeric liquids is also well described by $T_g(M)\simeq A_0 + B_0\log_{\scriptscriptstyle 10} M$, similar to oligomeric glass-formers in regime I. However, the chain mass sensitivity $B_I\equiv dT_g/d\log_{\scriptscriptstyle 10} M$ for oligomers is smaller than $B_0$ for ``rigid'' molecules (green circles in Fig.~\ref{fig:sim_params}a).
+For polymers, both chain-length and local bulkiness (i.e.~$M_{\phi}$) control $T_g(M)$ \cite{novikov2013polymer,Schmidtke2013JCP}.
+To separate these two effects, we compare the polymer data to $T_g(M)$ for non-polymeric, carbon-based, mainly aromatic, glass-formers with as few conformers as possible; we denote these as ``rigid'' (we mainly use data from Ref.~\cite{larsen_effect_2011}, see Table~\ref{tab:larsen}).
+As shown in Fig.~\ref{fig:sim_params}a (green circles), $T_g(M)$ for these non-polymeric liquids is well described by $T_g(M)\simeq A_0 + B_0\log_{\scriptscriptstyle 10} M$, similar to oligomeric glass-formers in regime I. However, the chain mass sensitivity $B_I\equiv dT_g/d\log_{\scriptscriptstyle 10} M$ for oligomers is smaller than $B_0$ for ``rigid'' molecules (green circles in Fig.~\ref{fig:sim_params}a).
 Moreover, $B_I$ is typically smaller for more flexible oligomers (Fig.~\ref{fig:sim_params}b), and increases with $M_{\phi}$.
 Thus, $M_{\phi}$ controls both $B_I$ and the absolute value of $T_g$, consistent with the scaling of Fig.~2e.
+Note that a semi-logarithmic $T_g(M)$ form does not necessarily apply for any system of `rigid' molecules; see Appendix~\ref{app:rigid} for a detailed discussion.
 In contrast, a change in mass of one of the polymer end-groups shifts the absolute value of $T_g$ \cite{zhang2016dramatic}.
-This is illustrated in Fig.~\ref{fig:sim_params}d, where n-alkanes (PE) are attached to end groups $i$ with four different masses. $T_g(M)$ of each series $i$ can be described as $T_{g,i}=A_i+B\log_{\scriptscriptstyle 10} M$, with $B$ determined by the conformational character of the alkane chains ($M_{\phi}$), and the intercept $A_i$ increases with the anchor group mass.
+This is illustrated in Fig.~\ref{fig:sim_params}c, where n-alkanes (PE) are attached to end groups $i$ with four different masses. $T_g(M)$ of each series $i$ can be described as $T_{g,i}=A_i+B\log_{\scriptscriptstyle 10} M$, with $B$ determined by the conformational character of the alkane chains ($M_{\phi}$) and the intercept $A_i$ increasing with the anchor group mass.
 Thus, separate control of the absolute $T_g$ and the chain mass sensitivity $B_I$ can be achieved by varying the mass (or volume) of an anchor end-group.